philtelco/philtelco.github.io/_posts/2023-09-24-resurrecting-a-nortel-millennium.md

 date:   2023-09-24 0:00:01 -0400
 categories: payphone software nortel millennium eprom programming
 ---
 *This guide is a work-in-progress and may change over time.
-Please reach out with any issues!*
+Please reach out with any issues!
+Updated 2023-11-13.*

 In the mid '90s Nortel released a new type of payphone, the Millennium, that could accept coins, smart chip cards, and standard credit cards.
 No longer would the masses need to carry around pocket change!
 More interestingly, and perhaps a main selling point given the name, was the fact that the phone featured a 2x20 character VFD screen that could display text to the caller.
 Unfortunately, while these phones were adopted by numerous telephone companies, they never received widespread adoption.
 Eventually Nortel would exit the hardware business and sell the rights to these phones to QuorTech, who in-turn would later fold and sell the rights to WiMacTel who continues to operate remaining phones today.